Malaysia's Mahathir axes Singapore high-speed rail link - Journal du Cameroun

 The neighbours have had a difficult relationship since Singapore was expelled from the Malaysian Federation in 1965 over ethnic issues, and relations in subsequent decades were punctuated by occasional bickering.

-When Mahathir was first prime minister, rows blew up frequently over everything from water — Singapore gets its water supply from Malaysia — to the Malaysian leader’s plan to build a bridge connecting the neighbours to replace the current causeway.
+When Mahathir was first prime minister, rows erupted frequently over everything from water — Singapore gets its water supply from Malaysia — to the Malaysian leader’s plan to build a bridge connecting the neighbours to replace the current causeway.
 The project never took off.

 But under Najib, who was accused of overseeing the plunder of state coffers, relations had been warm.